-For the six months ended October 31, 2003 and 2002, depreciation and amortization was approximately \$154,000 and \$3,000, respectively.
-The increase in depreciation and amortization was due to the acquisitions of Invisinet, Walker and Clayborn.
-The increase in depreciation and amortization is due to an increase in property and equipment and customer lists from the acquisition of Invisinet and Walker, and an increase in property and equipment from the acquisition of Clayborn.
+For the six months ended October 31, 2003 and 2002, depreciation and amortization was approximately \$154,000 and \$3,100, respectively.
+The increase in depreciation and amortization is due to an increase in property and equipment and customer lists from the acquisition of Invisinet, Walker and Clayborn.